 There is Life After Bankruptcy

-Many people are fearful about filing for bankruptcy because they worry that their financial record will be permanently damaged.
+Many people are fearful about filing for bankruptcy because they worry that their financial future will be permanently damaged after bankruptcy.
 They worry that they may never again be able to get a credit card or purchase a home.
+Fortunately, that is not the case.
+Each year bankruptcy is a new beginning for thousands of Connecticut families.

-At The Law Offices of Neil Crane, LLC, in Hamden, Connecticut, our attorneys place great emphasis on working closely with our clients.
-When you hire our law firm, we will work directly with you.
+At The Law Offices of Neil Crane, LLC, in Hamden, Connecticut, we see our clients regain their financial independence.
+When you hire our law firm, you hire all our experience to work directly with you.
 Our attorneys answer your questions and give practical advice with one goal in mind: Restoring you to financial health in your life after bankruptcy.
+For many of our clients, filing bankruptcy is the beginning of a new financial life and a whole new attitude about debt.
+Bankruptcy is a solution and also a learning process – It is often the time when our clients truly learn the dangers of borrowing money and all the pressures to take on new debt, and they don’t get caught again.

-In our conversations, we may talk about many basics of financial health:
+In our conversations, we talk honestly about the true building blocks to permanent financial health:

 - Your debt-to-income ratio: Debt-to-income ratio considers what level of income you need to sustain for you to remain current on your debts.

-- How to budget: We will guide you through the process of making a monthly budget and — most importantly — sticking to it.
+- How to stay debt-free: We will guide you through the process of making solid financial decisions.

-- How to avoid credit card solicitations: In your life after bankruptcy, you will probably be faced with offers for pre-approved credit cards.
-These should be thrown directly in the trash.
+- How to avoid credit card debt for long-term financial health: In your life after bankruptcy, you will immediately be faced with offers for pre-approved credit cards.
+Credit cards are okay, but never carry a monthly balance.
+Use it, but pay it in full.

 - Avoiding second mortgages: We believe that any second mortgages are bad mortgages.
 Houses are designed to provide your family with stability.
 Never use your house as a bank.

-We understand that many people originally filed for Chapter 7 or Chapter 13 bankruptcy for reasons that were not their fault.
-They faced unexpected medical bills, experienced a divorce, or lost a job.
+We understand that many people originally filed for Chapter 7 or Chapter 13 bankruptcy for reasons that were not their fault and beyond their control.
+They faced rising costs with no rise in income, unexpected medical bills, experienced a divorce, or lost a job.
 While these things were beyond your control, your financial future can be in your control again.
 With your lawyer’s help, you can truly have a successful life after bankruptcy.

-When you struggle with debt, you watch your credit take a tumble.
-Many people think that the only way to really rebuild your credit after struggling with debt is to claw their way out; but that is not true.
-Whether you consolidate your debt or file for bankruptcy, taking proper steps to solve problems with your creditors will help your long-term credit concerns and rebuild your credit score.
+When you struggle with debt, or just have too much debt, you watch your credit take a tumble.
+Many people think that the only way to really rebuild your credit after struggling with debt is to claw their way out; but they can’t, no matter how hard they try – It’s a numbers game, and they’ve lost.
+There are legal answers.
+Taking proper steps to solve problems with your creditors will ease your long-term credit concerns and rebuild your credit score.
 Credit scores are enhanced by debt reduction and can be easily rebuilt with the proper professional help.

 The Myth of the Credit Score